How We Use Your Information

 - When we have a duty to others e.g. in child protection cases.

-- Anonymised patient information will also be used at local and national level to help the Health Board and Government plan services e.g. for diabetic care.
+- Anonymised patient information will also be used at local and national levels to help the Health Board and Government plan services e.g. for diabetic care.

 Sometimes your information may be requested to be used for clinical research purposes, however the practice will ensure that patient records cannot be identified.